Josenewmano/CV/README.md

-## Your Name
+## Joseph Newman

 I love working with children.
 After I started collaborating on building one of my own, I decided to build more things.

-Teacher to fullstack developer.
+Teacher to fullstack developer, via father.

 ## Projects